Design Pattern for Program Clients

 #![allow(unused)] fn main() { let rpc_client = Arc::new(RpcClient::new("http://api.mainnet-beta.solana.com")); let program_client = ProgramRpcClient::new( rpc_client, ProgramRpcClientSendTransaction ); }

-is a concrete type that implements the SendTransactionRpc
+ProgramRpcClientSendTransaction is a concrete type that implements the SendTransactionRpc trait.

 #![allow(unused)] fn main() { #[derive(Debug, Clone, Copy, Default)] pub struct ProgramRpcClientSendTransaction; #[derive(Debug, Clone, PartialEq, Eq)] pub enum RpcClientResponse { Signature(Signature), Transaction(Transaction), Simulation(RpcSimulateTransactionResult), } impl SendTransaction for ProgramRpcClientSendTransaction { type Output = RpcClientResponse; } impl SendTransactionRpc for ProgramRpcClientSendTransaction { fn send<'a>( &self, client: &'a RpcClient, transaction: &'a Transaction, ) -> BoxFuture<'a, ProgramClientResult<Self::Output>> { Box::pin(async move { if !transaction.is_signed() { return Err("Cannot send transaction: not fully signed".into()); } client .send_and_confirm_transaction(transaction) .await .map(RpcClientResponse::Signature) .map_err(Into::into) }) } } }